-Integrity Lesson Guides Clean Sport 101 Sport Integrity App All Anti-Doping Content Decision Making in Sport Supplements in Sport and Nutrition Years 9 / 10 AUS Australian Curriculum - Health and Physical Education - content description - 'Demonstrate fair play and reflect on how ethical behaviour can influence physical activity outcomes for individuals and groups.'
-(AC9HP10M08) 'Devise, implement and refine strategies for decision-making when working in groups or teams that demonstrate leadership and collaboration skill.'
-(AC9HP10M09) Australian Curriculum - Health and Physical Education - content description - 'Critique health information, services and media messaging about relationships, lifestyle choices, health decisions and behaviours to evaluate their influence on individual attitudes and actions.'
-(AC9HP10P09) 'Plan, justify and critique strategies to enhance their own and others' health, safety, relationships and wellbeing.'
-(AC9HP10P10) Years 9 / 10 NSW NSW - Stage 5 PDHPE Outcome PD5-6 - 'Critiques contextual factors, attitudes and behaviours to effectively promote health, safety, wellbeing and participation in physical activity.'
+Integrity Lesson Guides Clean Sport 101 Sport Integrity App All Anti-Doping Content Ethical Decision Making Supplements in Sport and Nutrition Years 9 / 10 AUS Australian Curriculum - Health and Physical Education - content description - 'Reflect on how fair play and ethical behaviour can influence the outcomes of movement activities.'
+(ACPMP107) Australian Curriculum - Health and Physical Education - content description - 'Critically analyseand apply health information from a range of sources to health decisions and situations' (ACPPS095) Years 9 / 10 NSW NSW - Stage 5 PDHPE Outcome PD5-6 - 'Critiques contextual factors, attitudes and behaviours to effectively promote health, safety, wellbeing and participation in physical activity.'
 NSW - Stage 5 PASS Outcome PASS5-3 - 'Discusses the nature and impact of historical and contemporary issues in physical activity and sport.'
-Outcome PASS5-10 - 'Analyses and appraises information, opinions and Observations to inform physical activity and sport decisions.'
+Outcome PASS5-10 - 'Analyses and appraises information, opinions and observations to inform physical activity and sport decisions.'
 NSW - Stage 5 PASS Outcome PASS5-1 - 'Discusses factors that limit and enhance the capacity to move and perform.'
 Outcome PASS5-10 - 'Analyses and appraises information, opinions and observations to inform physical activity and sport decisions.'

-Integrity Lesson Guides Clean Sport 101 Sport Integrity App All Anti-Doping Content Decision Making in Sport Supplements in Sport and Nutrition Years 9 / 10 VIC VIC - Health and Physical Education Level 9 and 10 - content description - 'Reflect on how fair play and ethical behaviour can influence the outcomes of movement activities.'
+Years 9 / 10 VIC VIC - Health and Physical Education Level 9 and 10 - content description - 'Reflect on how fair play and ethical behaviour can influence the outcomes of movement activities.'
 (VCHPEM160) VIC - Health and Physical Education Level 9 and 10 - content description - 'Evaluate health information from a range of sources and apply to health decisions and situations.'
+(VCHPEP148)

-(VCHPEP148) Years 11 / 12 NSW NSW - STAGE 6 PDHPE HSC Option 4: Improving Performance - topic - 'What ethical issues are related to improving performance'.
+Integrity Lesson Guides Clean Sport 101 Sport Integrity App All Anti-Doping Content Ethical Decision Making Supplements in Sport and Nutrition Years 11 / 12 NSW NSW - STAGE 6 PDHPE HSC Option 4: Improving Performance - topic - 'What ethical issues are related to improving performance'.
 NSW - STAGE 6 PDHPE HSC Core 2: Factors Affecting Performance - topic - 'How can nutrition and recovery strategies affect performance?'

-Integrity Lesson Guides Clean Sport 101 Sport Integrity App All Anti-Doping Content Decision Making in Sport Supplements in Sport and Nutrition Years 11 / 12 VIC VIC - VCE Physical Education Unit 1: The Human Body in Motion - Area of Study 1 - key knowledge - 'Actual and perceived benefits and potential harms of legal and illegal substances and methods that enhance performance of the musculoskeletal system, such as training, nutritional supplements, creatine supplementation and hormones (including steroids and growth hormones)' 'The ethical and sociocultural considerations of legal and illegal practices associated with enhancing the performance of the musculoskeletal system in sport.'
+Years 11 / 12 VIC VIC - VCE Physical Education Unit 1: The Human Body in Motion - Area of Study 1 - key knowledge - 'Actual and perceived benefits and potential harms of legal and illegal substances and methods that enhance performance of the musculoskeletal system, such as training, nutritional supplements, creatine supplementation and hormones (including steroids and growth hormones)' 'The ethical and sociocultural considerations of legal and illegal practices associated with enhancing the performance of the musculoskeletal system in sport.'
 Unit 1: The Human Body in Motion - Area of Study 2 - key knowledge - 'Actual and perceived benefits and potential harms to the athlete of legal and illegal substances and methods.'
-'Ethical and sociocultural considerations associated with the use of illegal practices associated with improving the function of the cardiorespiratory system that enhance performance of the cardiorespiratory system, such as altitude training, erythropoietin (EPO), beta-blockers and blood doping.'
-VIC - VCE Physical Education Unit 3: Movement skills and energy for physical activity - Area of Study 2 - key knowledge - 'Fuels (both chemical and food) required for resynthesis of ATP at rest and during physical activity, including therelative contribution of fuels at varying exercise intensities.'
-Unit 4: Training to improve performance - Area of Study 2 - key knoweldge - 'Nutritional and rehydration recovery strategies including water, carbohydrate and protein replenishment.'
+'Ethical and sociocultural considerations associated with the use of illegal practices associated with the use of illegal practices associated with improving the function of the cardiorespiratory system that enhance performance of the cardiorespiratory system, such as altitude training, erythropoietin (EPO), beta-blockers and blood doping.'
+VIC - VCE Physical Education Unit 3: Movement skills and energy for physical activity - Area of Study 2 - key knowledge - • 'Fuels (both chemical and food) required for resynthesis of ATP at rest and during physical activity, including therelative contribution of fuels at varying exercise intensities.'
+Unit 4: Training to improve performance - Area of Study 2 - key knoweldge - • 'Nutritional and rehydration recovery strategies including water, carbohydrate and protein replenishment.'